sh4r11f/psychopy/docs/utils/categHints/Testing.rst

-Parameters for use when testing, debugging and validating your study
+Tools for testing, debugging and checking the performance of this Component.